jalvesaq/zotcite/README.md

   - Extract highlighted text and text notes from PDF attachments of references.

-  - Extract Zotero notes from Zotero database.
+  - Extract Zotero notes and annotations from Zotero database.

   - Add all cited references to the YAML header of the Markdown document.